Remote Control (1930 film): Plot

-A nefarious criminal genius, Doctor Kruger (John Miljan) directs bank robberies from his radio studio, where he poses as a clairvoyant host offering platitudinous advice to listeners.
+A nefarious criminal genius, Doctor Kruger directs bank robberies from his radio studio, where he poses as a clairvoyant host offering platitudinous advice to listeners.
 His gang de-codes these broadcast messages and successfully rob designated banks.
-William Haines (William J. Brennan) discovers the ruse and in turn is kidnapped by the crooks, who are determined to silence him.
+William Haines discovers the ruse and in turn is kidnapped by the crooks, who are determined to silence him.
 After a climatic chase, William escapes and Kruger and his gang are exposed and arrested.